lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 RSP Accounts
 ============

-**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username, which will be added to the XXXX GitHub Organization.
+**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username, which will be added to the :red:`XXXX` GitHub Organization.
 Then, delegates will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

 For delegates who do not already have a GitHub account: go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
 For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
 GitHub will not be used for RSP account authentication/authorization during Rubin Operations; this is a DP0-specific implementation.

 **Security:** RSP accounts are **not transferrable** and delegates **must not share their password** with others.
 DP0 delegates are responsible for adhering to the policies for safe usage of the RSP, described below.

-**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the XXXX Organization. **(OR can they just leave the Org on their own?)**
+**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the :red:`XXXX` Organization to let us know, and then leave the :red:`XXXX` Organization.
+(Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button.)

-**Warnings:** DP0 delegates are being given access to a *developmental version* of the Rubin Science Platform, and a number of the future safeguards for avoiding uptime or temporary data loss will not be present.
-Performance during DP0 will not reflect the performance of the final system, and the resources made available to DP0 delegates will not reflect the final user quotas of the operations-era RSP. **(ADD MORE OR LINK TO OTHER WARNINGS)**
+| **Warnings:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.
+It is essential that delegates understand that:
+| * RSP performance during DP0 is not representative of the future RSP's performance
+| * RSP compute resources during DP0 are not representative of user quotas of the operations-era RSP
+| * future RSP safegaurds to protect against, e.g., data loss, are not yet present
+| * documentation and support mechanisms are still in their very earliest versions
+See also the `Guidelines and Expectations`_ for DP0 Delegates and :red:`(placeholder link to a full list of detailed warnings.)`

-**Resources:** (Link to the RSP how-tos etc.) See also `Getting Support`_.
+**Resources:** Find instructions and tutorials for DP0, DC2, and the RSP at `<dp0-1.lsst.io>`_.
+See also `Getting Support`_, below.